 1. The Flamingo Stand

 This exercise is one of the easiest ways to begin to improve your balance.
 Simply stand behind the back of a chair or stand in front of a countertop.
-Place your hand on the surface, bend one knee and lift your heel to the rear to about knee height.
+Place your hand on the surface, bend one knee, and lift your heel to the rear to about knee height.
 The lower half of your leg should be at a 90 angle to your body.
 Hold the leg in place for about 10-15 seconds, then repeat the same exercise with the other leg.
 Repeat on both legs 5 times.
-If 5 sets is too much, then only do 2 or 3 sets until you can work your way up to 5 repetitions on each leg.
+If 5 sets are too much, then only do 2 or 3 sets until you can work your way up to 5 repetitions on each leg.

 How it Helps

 The feet, ankles, and lower legs feed vital information to the brain through a process called proprioception.
 The information sent to the brain helps maintain our ability to balance.

 Standing on one leg challenges the muscles and other tissues in the standing leg to work harder, thus improving the communication (that pertains to balance) between the legs and the brain.

 This exercise can also be performed standing behind the back of a chair or in front of a countertop.
 Stand with legs slightly apart.
 Slowly lift one left to the side making sure the toes of the raised leg face forward, then bring the raised leg back to its original position.
 Repeat the exercise on each leg 10-15 times.

 If you need to grasp the back of a chair or the countertop to maintain your balance, be sure to do so.